kaz-utashiro/greple-jq/README.md

 - **--MUST** _label_ _pattern_

     Specify required condition.
-If there is one or more required condition, all other positive rules becomes optional.
+If there is one or more required condition, all other positive rules move to optional.
 They are not required but highliged if exist.

 # LABEL SYNTAX